a-postx/Delobytes.AspNetCore.Infrastructure/README.en.md

 ## Usage

 ## KeyCloak Authentication
-Add JWT-authentication based on KeyCloak with specific token validation settings.
-Optionally you can add claim names that should be added to the user identity: authentication handler will grab these from the JWT-token.
+Add JWT-authentication based on KeyCloak.
+You can add claim names that should be taken from JWT-token and added to the user identity if needed.

-1. Set up KeyCloak and open its endpoint configuration page (/.well-known/openid-configuration).
+1. Set up KeyCloak, create realm and open its endpoint configuration page (/.well-known/openid-configuration).

 2. Add KeyCloak authentication handler to your application: